K3yJey/webPage-Org/README.md

 ``` console
 npm i tar
 ```
-↑ Si tienes este error "npm WARN deprecated tar@2.2.2: This version of tar is no longer supported, and will not receive security updates."
+↑ Si tienes este error: "npm WARN deprecated tar@2.2.2: This version of tar is no longer supported, and will not receive security updates."

 ``` console
 Ctrl + C